-Any man can look his best without having to spend thousands of dollars on clothing.
+Any person can look his best without having to spend thousands on clothing.
 It all comes down to the strategy you have when it comes to clothes shopping.
 It is a general misconception that you have to earn a lot in order to look impeccable.
 On top of that, you don’t have to wear designer clothes to look classy and polished.
 Still, you can incorporate some new habits.
 Before we talk about that, note that your expectations should be realistic when your budget is limited.
-It’s true – you can stay fashionable on a budget, but it’s not as easy as it would be if you had a higher more »
+It’s true – you can stay fashionable on a budget, but it’s not as easy as it would be if you had a higher sum of more »

 Shopping, is it a necessary evil or something you enjoy?
 I have to admit that I LOVE to shop, but more than that, I love to shop well.
 I like to know that I have got the best deal I could but with two tween boys, most of my shopping is done online these days.
 It is quicker, there are no boys moaning and I can compare prices and find the best deal for me.
 So I have teamed up with MyVoucherCodes to share with you my top tips for saving money on your shopping as part of their #SavvySquad.

 So last week I admitted that I am a terrible saver.
 No that isn’t quite right, now I want to save, I just do not have the spare cash.
 So I need to save smarter.
 So I have been figuring our ways to save for non-savers.
 In fact you would be surprised to know that in just one week I have already saved over £200.
 Yes £200, so read on to find our more.

 One of my big things for 2016 is trying to be as energy efficient as possible.
 It bugs me when we spend money that we don’t need to.
 This puts money in the energy companies pockets when it could be in mine!
 This is one of the reasons that I am delighted to be part of the Institute of Inertia.
 We have been currently looking at working our way through the Mad House and updating inefficient products and we have recently been considering blinds.